xavibenjamin/smithtimmytim.com/src/style-guide.md

 ---
 title: 'Style Guide'
 layout: 'layouts/page.html'
+summary: 'Text and components used through out this site'
 ---

 This page exists to show the different components of my site.
 More than anything, I maintain it because I think style guides are interesting.
 There's also a [writing style guide](/style-guide/writing/) if you enjoy that type of stuff.